gchq/sleeper/docs/getting-started.md

 `cdk` commands without needing to install the AWS or CDK CLI on your machine.
 If you set AWS environment variables or configuration on the host machine, that will be propagated to the Docker container when you use `sleeper`.

-If you already have the CLI installed, you can upgrade to the latest version of the CLI using `sleeper cli upgrade`.
+You can upgrade to the latest version of the CLI using `sleeper cli upgrade`.
+This should be done regularly to keep the build and deployment tools up to date.

 ## Deploy locally